Dr. Richard Burt

 December 04, 2018, 5–7:30 p.m.

-On the occasion of the Albrecht Hasinger Lecture 2017, Prof. Dr. Stefan Rose-John will talk about “The biology of Interleukin-6 and its role in autoimmunity”.
+On the occasion of the Albrecht Hasinger Lecture 2018, Dr. Richard Burt will talk about “The Future of Hematopoietic Stem Cell Transplantation for Multiple Sclerosis and Systemic Sclerosis”.

-The Albrecht Hasinger Lecture, which is funded by the Ernst Schering Foundation, takes place in conjunction with the award ceremony of the Avrion Mitchison Prize at the German Rheumatism Research Center (DRFZ).
+The Albrecht Hasinger Lecture, which is funded by the Schering Stiftung, takes place in conjunction with the award ceremony of the Avrion Mitchison Prize of the Schering Stiftung at the German Rheumatism Research Center (DRFZ).
 The prize goes to Dr. Quirin Hammer from the Karolinska Institute, Stockholm.